Instructor:

 This folder

-(to be made live later) contains some examples (papers and
+contains some examples (papers and presentations) from past

 Final Paper